philgoood84/PokerHandEvaluator/cpp/README.md

 g++ -I include/ -std=c++11 libpheval.dylib your_source_code.cc your_binary
 ```

+In the [examples](examples) directory, there is a small example on how to
+use the library in both C and C++ languages.
+Run `make` can build the library
+and the example source files.

 ### C methods

 PH Evaluator was originally coded in C, so it still preserves the C functions.